LouisJackman/curses-firewall/README.md

 A curses-based UI for generating and saving rulesets for iptables; well, actually just a prototype of the UI for now.

+All commits must be run through `clang-format` with the default settings.